SpokeRobotics/spoke-web/docs-test/model-viewers.md

     />
   </div>

-  Modern robotics teams iterate rapidly on chassis and actuator designs, and having an embedded model preview beside the documentation helps reviewers reason about clearances and mounting points without context switching.
+  [this is yada-yada text] Modern robotics teams iterate rapidly on chassis and actuator designs, and having an embedded model preview beside the documentation helps reviewers reason about clearances and mounting points without context switching.
 The compact viewer loads quickly, supports responsive orbit controls, and respects the site theme for visual consistency.